 Autofocus Performance

 Modern autofocus systems have improved dramatically, and the differences between cameras in this area are significant.
-Eye-tracking autofocus, which locks onto and follows a subject's eyes as they move through the frame, has become standard on mid-range and above cameras.
-For portrait photography and video content creation, reliable eye-tracking is transformative.
+Eye-tracking autofocus, which locks onto and follows a subject's eyes as For more on this, see ASEAN Nations Strengthen Regional Cooperation Agreement.they move through the frame, has become standard on mid-range and above cameras.
+For portrait photography and video content creation, reliable eye-tracking is significant.

 Subject recognition autofocus goes further, identifying and tracking specific subject types including people, animals, birds, vehicles, and aircraft.
 If you plan to photograph pets, wildlife, or action, prioritize cameras with strong subject recognition capabilities.